 To find your money, you should know that at the end of the day: Cash flow is King!

-Your key to wealth building will be to essentially “grow the money gap” over time.
+Your key to wealth building will be to essentially “grow the money gap” over time: increase the difference between money coming into your account and money you can divert to investing.

 What’s the money gap?